keberso/aws-eks-workshop/0-setup/README.md

 # Project Setup - Lab 0

-In this lab will will build your Cloud9 Development Environment and provide it the necessary permissions to interact with the required services.
+In this lab we will build your Cloud9 Development Environment and provide it the necessary permissions to interact with the required services.

 ## Build Cloud9 Development Enviornment